-- Turn off any notifications that might appear on the screen. - Make sure your computer is out of power-saver mode so that the screen doesn't shut off while you are talking. - Shut down running applications that might get in your way. - Make sure your desktop is clear of files and notes that you wouldn't want the world to see. - If using PowerPoint: have a PDF back-up just in case. - Projectors fail often; always be prepared to give the talk without slides.
+- Turn off any notifications that might appear on the screen. - Make sure your computer is out of power-saver mode so that the screen doesn't shut off while you're talking. - Shut down running applications that might get in your way. - Make sure your desktop is clear of files and notes that you wouldn't want the world to see. - If using PowerPoint / Keynote / Google Slides, have a PDF back-up just in case. - Projectors can fail; always be prepared to give the talk without slides.